MeToo movement in China: Workplace

+In 2017, A woman working for Alibaba shared her workplace sexual assault experience on Weibo.
+The sexual assault occurred after drinking at a work dinner.
+The posts began to be spread and the company conducted an internal investigation.
+A committee was created for harassment complaints, a committee for harassment events, and policies to reduce drinking at work events.
+The company fired the accused employee and two executives resigned.
+The Central Inspection and Disciplinary Committee negatively reacted to Alibaba’s work misconduct.
+Other companies have begun to insert protocols and rules surrounding sexual misconduct.

+Zhou Xiaoxuan, alternatively Xianzi, was a television intern in 2014 when Zhu Jun, a TV anchor, sexually assaulted her.
+She went to Weibo to express her assault.
+Her account was taken down sometime in 2021.
+Other people’s accounts have also been removed when they expressed support of her.
+In 2018, her case went to court for “personality rights” because you could not sue for sexual harassment in China at the time.
+Zhou wanted RMB50,000 and a public apology the court denied her and Zhu counter-sued for defamation.
+She appealed and lost the appeal as well.
+Now Chinese law specifies that sexual harassment can be prosecuted.
+After the new law, the court wouldn't retry Zhou’s case.
+The court said there wasn't enough evidence to prove that she was assaulted.
+She became a central figure in the #Metoo movement.
+However, it is still very difficult to win cases that involve sexual assault due to the struggle to prove it happened with undeniable evidence.

 Religion

 Allegations emerged in 2018 of sexual misconduct by Xuecheng, the abbot of Longquan Monastery.
 Two monks at Beijing Longhua Temple, Shi Xianxia and Shi Xianqi, published a 95-page online report accusing their religious leader of sexual harassment.
 Xuecheng reportedly sent sexually-harassing text messages to Xianjia, a nun, and five female disciples from Kek Lok Temple in Malaysia.
 Two rejected his advances, but four disciples finally agreed to Xuecheng's sexual demands.
 According to the report, the female disciples were sexually harassed to make them dependent on the abbot’s religious power.
 The Haidian district police received alerts of a sexual assault at the temple in June 2018.
-Xuecheng was also an official of the Chinese Communist Party, in charge of the government-run Buddhist Association.
+Xuecheng was also an official of the Chinese Communist Party (CCP), in charge of the government-run Buddhist Association.
 As a result of the #MeToo movement, he lost his position as abbot and is under investigation for sexual misconduct as a religious and political leader.